Barlow Respiratory Hospital

 The Barlow Respiratory Hospital is a hospital located in the Elysian Park neighborhood of Echo Park, near Dodger Stadium in Los Angeles, California.
 The hospital operates satellite sites in Van Nuys, California and in Whittier, California.
+It is formerly known as Barlow Sanitorium.

 Originally a tuberculosis sanatorium, Barlow Respiratory Hospital is a long-term acute care facility and a regional weaning center in Los Angeles that specializes in weaning chronically critically ill patients from mechanical ventilation and also treats respiratory diseases and related secondary ailments.
 The hospital treats approximately 900 patients a year and specializes in ventilator weaning.

 Population

 The hospital serves an ethnically diverse population that mirrors the diversity of Los Angeles County.
 Eighty percent of patients are from Los Angeles County while the remaining 20% are admitted from surrounding counties, national and international medical facilities.
 Patients are primarily older, suffer from medically complex conditions and are admitted after hospitalization in ICU and when a longer hospital stay is needed before discharge to a non-hospital setting or home.